pytorch/pytorch/docs/source/sparse.rst

 The CSR (Compressed Sparse Row) sparse tensor format implemented the CSR format for storage of 2 dimensional tensors.
-Although there is no support for N-dimensional tensors, the primary advantage over the COO format is better use of storage and much faster computation operations such as matvec.
+Although there is no support for N-dimensional tensors, the primary advantage over the COO format is better use of storage and much faster computation operations such as sparse matrix-vector multiplication using MKL and MAGMA backends.
+CUDA support does not exist as of now.

 A CSR sparse tensor consists of three 1-D tensors: ``crow_indices``, ``col_indices`` and ``values``: